tweag/asterius/utils/readme.md

 existing boot cache becomes out of date and thus must be rebuilt.
 Pick `coffee-break.sh` or `noon-break.sh` and get some rest then :)

-## Fetching V8 team's Node.js integration build

-`utils/v8-node.py` fetches the V8 team's Node.js integration build described
-[here](https://v8.dev/docs/node-integration).
-The script extracts to `$(pwd)/bin/node`, which is a Node.js v13 pre-release build with the latest V8 revision.
-This is useful for testing bleeding edge V8 wasm features.

-Note that the V8 team's build doesn't bundle `npm`.

 ## Formatting IR dumps with `pretty-show`

 `utils/format.hs` is a script to format IR dumps with `pretty-show`.
 It's used